collective/collective.templateengines/README.txt

 collective.templateengines helps you to achieve

 * Easy, pluggable, template language switching.
-Write special tag code only once and use it across all template engines.
+Write template tag code only once and use it across all template engines using abstracted tag plug-ings

-* Clean your codebase from template language dependencies.
+* Clean your codebase from template engine dependencies

-* Generic error and warning reporting mechanism across template engines.
+* Generic error and warning reporting mechanism across template engines

+* EGG deployment and easy_install support from PyPi repository

+* Interfaces defined using standard `Zope interfaces <http://wiki.zope.org/Interfaces/FrontPage>`_ package

+* Backends for Django template Language, Cheetah and Jinja2

+* Unit tests

 Motivation
 ----------